 Your Cobalt is equipped with a master battery switch.
 With this switch turned off, nothing in the boat will operate except for the automatic bilge pump.
 If you have the optional dual battery system, make sure the master switch is in the "1" or "2" position.
-You can operate the boat with the switch in the "both" position but not for extended periods.
+You can operate the boat with the switch in the "both" position, but, is not recommended for extended periods.

-DUAL BATTERY AND SWITCH - STANDARD ON 293
+DUAL BATTERY AND SWITCH